Introduction

 How to Maintain Results from Saw Palmetto

-Lifestyle Habits to Complement Supplementation
+Lifestyle Choices to Go with Supplementation

-- Stay active to regulate hormones
+- Be active to balance hormones

-- Avoid smoking and excessive alcohol
+- Avoid smoking, excessive alcohol

 Diet, Hydration, and Stress Management

-Consistency and Patience Are Key
+Consistency and Patience Is the Key.

 Conclusion